Kingxukai/linux/Documentation/filesystems/configfs.rst

 The config_group structure contains a config_item.
 Properly configuring that item means that a group can behave as an item in its own right.
 However, it can do more: it can create child items or groups.
-This is accomplished via the group operations specified on the group's config_item_type::
+This is accomplished via the woke group operations specified on the woke group's config_item_type::

 	struct configfs_group_operations {